 BBG’s Guide to Composting

 The average New York City household throws away two pounds of organic waste each day: vegetable cuttings, fruit peels, eggshells, coffee grounds, and yard trimmings that could instead be composted.
 When we discard organic waste, we not only lose precious landfill space, we also miss out on a valuable resource that can help beautify parks, gardens, and lawns.

 Home Compost Exhibit

 During your visit to Brooklyn Botanic Garden, come see how to compost at the Home Composting Exhibit located near the Children's Garden.
-The display includes a variety of compost bins, different stages of decomposition, and signs in both English and Spanish to explain the process.
+The display includes a variety of compost bins, material in different stages of decomposition, and signs to explain the process.